tigera-solutions/cc-aks-redis-mcm-federation/README.md

 > :warning: **SUPER IMPORTANT**: Delete your privileged debug pod once the actual debugging is done!

-Let install the hispershop from this repo.
+Let's install the hispershop from this repo.

 ```bash
 kubectl apply -f app